TRY BEING A TELEPHONE BOOK EVANGELIST

 Try being a telephone book evangelist, but what do I mean?
-Well, I got this idea once, and about 30 years later, I got an indirect blessing from being one…LINKS TO OTHER MIKE ASTON'S OTHER SITES
+Well, I got this idea once, and about 30 years later, I got an indirect blessing from being one…LINKS TO OTHER SITES

 Mike Aston KIA Vietnam http://mikeaston.org/